drtychai/boomerang/README.md

 ## Usage

 Usage of Boomerang is quite simple.
-Begin by starting Tor (running the command “tor” in a terminal).
+Begin by starting Tor (running the command ```tor``` in a terminal).
 Once tor is fully bootstrapped, Boomerang can be used.

 To host a server: